zendframework/maintainers/LTS-WORKFLOW.md

 > ### Specifying multiple patchfiles
 >
-> If you created multiple patch files and want to apply them all, you can multiple
+> If you created multiple patch files and want to apply them all, you can use
-> `--patchfile` arguments:
+> `--patchfile` argument multiple times:
 >
 > ```console
 > $ path/to/maintainers/bin/zf-maintainer lts:stage 2.4 \